bufbuild/buf-gradle-plugin/README.md

 `bufGenerate` is configured as described in the Buf docs.
 Create a `buf.gen.yaml` in the project root and `bufGenerate` will generate code in the project's build directory at `"$buildDir/bufbuild/generated/<out path from buf.gen.yaml>"`.

-An example for Java code generation using the remote plugin:
+An example, for Java code generation using the remote plugin:

 ``` yaml
 version: v1